emineozsahin/Bioinformatics/README.md

 # Programing languages
 ## UNIX
 []()
-[AWK](https://klashxx.github.io/awk-power-for-your-cmd), power for your command line.
+###[AWK](https://klashxx.github.io/awk-power-for-your-cmd), power for your command line.
-[AWK GTF!](http://reasoniamhere.com/2013/09/16/awk-gtf-how-to-analyze-a-transcriptome-like-a-pro-part-1/) -How to Analyze a Transcriptome Like a Pro...
+###[AWK GTF!](http://reasoniamhere.com/2013/09/16/awk-gtf-how-to-analyze-a-transcriptome-like-a-pro-part-1/)-How to Analyze a Transcriptome Like a Pro...

 ## Python
 []()